 - The work break defined as such in collective labour regulation instrument or in the public employer internal regulation/rules of procedure;

-- The interruptions in the work delivery during the period of compulsory attendance authorized by the public employer in exceptional cases and duly justified are deemed as working time.
+- The interruptions in the work delivery during the period of compulsory attendance authorized by the public employer in exceptional and duly justified cases.

 Thus, working time covers not only the periods of time when the employee is available for the performance of functions, but also other periods – as a rule, of short duration – that the law regards as working time but in which there is not actual performance of work.

 On the other hand, the concept of “normal work period” corresponds to the actual time the employee compulsorily has to provide work being measured in hours per day and per week.
 The employees’ work schedule is defined according to the starting and ending hours of the normal daily work period or the respective limits, as well as the rest breaks.